 Once home, Peter walked every day to regain his strength and stamina, building up to over 6 miles daily.
 By late November, he learned he could get back to training.
 He's running again and now incorporating weight sessions into his daily workout routine.

-"I am back to my active lifestyle and I feel great!" he notes.
+"I am back to my active lifestyle, and I feel great!" he notes.
 Today his chest scar is barely noticeable, and his only drug is a baby aspirin each day.

-Unfortunately, the 2020 TCS New York City Marathon needed to be cancelled due to the COVID-19 pandemic, so Peter is now looking to run his beloved race in 2021.
+Unfortunately, the 2020 TCS New York City Marathon needed to be canceled due to the COVID-19 pandemic, so Peter is now looking to run his beloved race in 2021.
 He has a special message for other runners, who often put off seeing a doctor because of their busy lives or because it might interfere with training for their next race: "I want to use my experience as an opportunity to raise awareness of an important issue, especially for runners.
 We all think we're infallible, but we're not.
 Everyone needs to have a complete checkup on an annual basis and know their family’s medical history.
 It could save your life.
-And to all those planning to run New York in 2021, I would like to say: We WILL have clearance on the roadway!!
+And to all those planning to run New York in 2021, I would like to say: We WILL have clearance on the roadway!
 Hope to see you at the start line."